 If you are looking for an acoustic guitar for your child who is between the ages of 7 or 8 to about 10 or 11 a great model to have a look at is the Yamaha FG JR1 3/4 Size Acoustic.
-The FG JR1 is a fantastic price for the quality you are getting, and it size makes it comfortable for younger kids.
-This is a three quarter size which means that is 3/4 the size of a full sized guitar.
+The FG JR1 is a fantastic price for the quality you are getting, and its size makes it comfortable for younger kids.
+It is a three-quarter size which means that is 3/4 the size of a full-sized guitar.
 Full sized models tend to overwhelm kids because they are physically too small to play them comfortably.
-It obviously isn’t a high end instrument, as it has been designed as a starter guitar for children so you cannot expect the same sound and features that you would get on a more expensive model, but it does serve its purpose as a beginner instrument very well.
+It isn’t a high-end instrument, as it has been designed as a starter guitar for children so you cannot expect the same sound and features that you would get on a more expensive model, but it does serve its purpose as a beginner instrument very well.

 *If you are interested in the JR1, you should also have a look at the JR2, which is also a fantastic guitar for kids.

-Yamaha’s craftsmanship is usually very good and this instrument is no exception.
-To me it feels very well made and pretty solid.
+Yamaha’s craftsmanship is usually very good, and this instrument is no exception.
+To me, it feels very well made and pretty reliable.
 There are no obvious flaws on the FG JR1’s that I have come across.
-Also the out of the box string action is pretty good and most likely can be played as it is.
+Also, the out of the box string action is pretty good and most likely can be played as it is.

 Things to look out for with the FG JR1